KSBA compactification of the moduli space of K3 surfaces with purely non-symplectic automorphism of order four: Aknowledgements

 \section{Aknowledgements}

-We would like to express our gratitude to Valery Alexeev, Maksym Fedorchuk, Paul Hacking, Giovanni Inchiostro, Jenia Tevelev, and Alan Thompson for helpful conversations.
+We would like to express our gratitude to Valery Alexeev, Maksym Fedorchuk, Paul Hacking, Giovanni Inchiostro, Jenia Tevelev, and Alan Thompson for helpful conversations and suggestions.
+We also thank the anonymous referee for the valuable comments.
 Most part of this work was done while the first author was a member of the Institute for Advanced Study.
 The first author was partially supported by the Minerva Research Foundation.